kylest0kes/clock/README.md

 ## Description

 This is a clock application built with css and javascript.
-User is able to get the accurate time, as well as toggle between light/dark mode and a digital or analog clock.
+User is able to get the accurate time, as well as toggle between light or dark mode and a digital or analog clock.
 Foundation Framework was used as well.

 ## Table of Contents